iterorganization/PCSSP/readme.md

 - tools: useful functions for plotting etc.

 ## To clone:
+### setup ssh-key to the ITER git
+Git submodules require cloning over ssh.
+You will therefore need to associate an ssh key with your ITER bitbucket account.
+[More info here](https://confluence.atlassian.com/bitbucketserver0721/creating-ssh-keys-1115665672.html)

 ### clone the repository
 `git clone ssh://git@git.iter.org/pcs/pcssp-nightly.git`
 ### init and update scdds-core submodule